Skip to main content

 — Child in Foster Care

-It’s never too late to adopt a teen when there is still a lifetime of holiday meals and major milestones to celebrate.
+It’s never too late to adopt a teen when there is still a lifetime of holiday meals and significant milestones to celebrate together.

 The Indian Child Welfare Act (ICWA) is a federal law that governs how the state may interact with Native American children.
 Because Native American tribes are sovereign nations, there are some differences in how these foster care cases are treated.